AFlach/chARpack.github.io/src/routes/manual/master/02-normal_mode/02-settings.md

 You can have your hand rendered as a mesh, joint visuals or no rendering of the hand tracking.

 ### Toggle Hand Ray
-By default, a dashed ray is rendered from the tip of your index finger in the direction you're pointing.
+To point more precisely at far away objects, a dashed ray can be rendered from the tip of your index finger in the direction you're pointing.
-You can toggle this behaviour on or off.
+By default, this behaviour is turned off.

 ### Toggle Hand Menu
 This button enables or disables use of the <a data-sveltekit-reload href="/manual/master/02-normal_mode/01-hand-menu">hand menu</a>.